forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * CHANGE: The [Docker images](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_docker.htm) we publish each week now run a more recent version of Ubuntu.
 Additionally, the `full` images run a more recent minor version of Node.js 16.
-For details about the supported runtime versions, see the [documentation about the Heroku-22 Stack](https://devcenter.heroku.com/articles/heroku-22-stack), which is the parent image of our Salesforce CLI Docker images.
+For details about the supported runtime versions, see the [documentation about the Heroku-20 Stack](https://devcenter.heroku.com/articles/heroku-20-stack), which is the new parent image of our Salesforce CLI Docker images.

 * FIX: The `force:source:push` command now correctly returns a non-zero exit code when it encounters a [GACK](https://developer.salesforce.com/blogs/tag/gack) and displays the full internal error message.
 The `force:source:deploy` and `force:mdapi:deploy` commands were already returning a non-zero exit code in this case.
 But they now also display the full message; previously you had to use the `--json` flag to view it.